How to Get a Business Credit Card Limit Increase

 1. High Credit Scores

 Excellent credit scores can help you qualify for higher credit limits.
 Most conventional small business credit cards issuers check personal credit so your personal credit scores should be at least 680—700 or higher.
-A few issuers will check business credit history, and some corporate credit cards don’t check personal credit but generally good credit is required to qualify and to get higher limits.
+A few issuers will check business credit history, and some corporate credit cards don’t check personal credit.
+Generally though, good credit scores are required to qualify and to get higher limits.

-Another factor that can quickly impact your creditworthiness is “credit utilization” or “debt usage” This factor compares your credit limit to your balance to see how much of your available credit you’re using.
+Another factor that can quickly impact your creditworthiness is “credit utilization rate” or “debt usage ratio.”
+This factor compares your credit limit to your balance to see how much of your available credit you’re using.
 There’s no specific percentage you must stay below but it’s usually a good idea to use 20—25% or less of your available credit.

 With business credit cards this factor may be less important, at least in terms of personal credit scores.
 Many small business credit cards don’t report to personal credit unless you default so utilization on a business card may not affect your personal credit scores.
 Instead, utilization on personal credit cards may be a key factor.

-High utilization may impact your business credit scores though, and if you’re trying to establish good business credit, keeping balances low on these cards may help.
+Still, high utilization may impact your business credit scores though, so if you’re trying to establish good business credit, keeping credit card balances low on these cards may be helpful.

 It’s smart to check your personal credit with all three consumer credit bureaus, and your business credit before you apply.